Young People's Concerts: International stage (1972–present)

 Following their international rise to fame in the Bernstein era, the Young People's Concerts were subsequently presented by the New York Philharmonic on tour in concert halls throughout the world.
 The series began to expand its artistic leadership to develop a collective vision for its future.

 Following Bernstein's final Young People's Concert in 1972, Michael Tilson Thomas regularly led the series (1971–77), in addition to conductors such as Erich Leinsdorf, Pierre Boulez, Igor Buketoff, Zubin Mehta, Aaron Copland, Kurt Masur, Leonard Slatkin, André Previn, Thomas Wilkins, and Jaap van Zweden.

 In 2008, the New York Philharmonic was presenting four Young People's Concerts each season, in addition to concerts on tour to cities like Hong Kong.
 American conductor Delta David Gier hosted and led the programs and playwright Tom Dulack scripted them, which were themed as a unit and, as Schelling pioneered decades earlier, the live performances were complemented by live images projected on a large screen.

 As of 2024, the New York Philharmonic continues to present four Young People's Concerts each season.
-The contemporary concerts are thematically programmed, focusing 21st century issues like climate change, immigration, and social justice.
+The contemporary concerts are thematically programmed, focusing on 21st century issues like climate change, immigration, and social justice.
 The performances are complemented by live image and video projections, guest actors, dancers, singers, and community partners, with an interdisciplinary approach that brings elements like science, fantasy, and hip hop into the orchestra.
 These concerts have been streamed online for international audiences.

 Legacy and other educational programs

 In 2005, the New York Philharmonic revived their "Elementary" series, renamed the Very Young People's Concerts, which is designed for younger children ages 3 to 6.
-The 30-minute concerts, hosted by the Philharmonic's Associate Principal Violist Rebecca Young, introduce children to music through games, stories, and musical performances of chamber music, as well as give children the opportunity to play musical instruments.
+The 30-minute concerts, hosted by the Philharmonic's Associate Principal Violist Rebecca Young, introduce children to music through games, stories, and musical performances of chamber music.
+They also give children the opportunity to play musical instruments.